 - What happens when state law addresses liability differently than federal law?

 - What are the best practices for evaluating which program provides the most robust protections?

 - How does a party conduct an "all appropriate inquiry"?

 - What are the most pressing emerging issues in environmental due diligence (e.g. PFOA/PFOS)?

 Charles B. Howland

 Curtis Mallet-Prevost Colt & Mosle

-Mr. Howland is head of the firm’s Environmental Group.
-He concluded the last four months of his 28 year tenure at EPA last year in the Agency’s Office of Enforcement and Compliance Assistance, working on Superfund Task Force implementation.
-Mr. Howland’s work focuses on providing practical advice in the acquisition and sale of facilities and the redevelopment of brownfield sites; counselling, enforcement, and litigation matters involving facility cleanups under federal and state laws; risk management plan preparation and emergency release/spill reporting; crafting real estate and other commercial transactions to address environmental concerns; and helping businesses identify ways to advance their operations in accord with national and international sustainability initiatives.
+Mr. Howland is head of the firm’s Environmental Group; co-leads its hydrogen practice; and has an active renewable energy-focused practice.
+During his 28 year tenure at EPA he worked at the intersection of land cleanup and energy development, and spent his last four months at the Agency in 2018 in the Agency’s Office of Enforcement and Compliance Assistance, working on Superfund Task Force implementation.
+Mr. Howland’s work focuses on providing practical advice in the acquisition and sale of facilities and the redevelopment of brownfield sites; regulatory issues associated with renewable energy projects; counselling, enforcement, and litigation matters involving facility cleanups under federal and state laws; risk management plan preparation and emergency release/spill reporting; crafting real estate and other commercial transactions to address environmental concerns; and helping businesses identify ways to advance their operations in accord with national and international sustainability initiatives.
 Mr. Howland is nationally known for his work helping to facilitate the development of renewable energy projects on environmentally impaired land.Close

 Megan M. Roberts-Satinsky